 Mobile Phones: The school understands that some pupils are issued with mobile phones for good reason.
 However, if a pupil is found to be using a mobile phone, it can be confiscated as a disciplinary penalty and school staff have a legal defence in respect of this in the Education and Inspections Act 2006 (S94).
-In order to protect all staff and pupils the following rules apply:
+In order to protect all staff and pupils the following rules apply: • Pupils with mobile phones should hand them in to their teacher first thing in the morning and

-• Pupils with mobile phones should hand them in to their teacher first thing in the morning and collect them at the end of the school day.
+• Pupils with mobile phones should hand them in to their teacher first thing in the morni collect them at the end of the school day.

-- Staff should not usually use personal mobile phones to contact parents.
-This safeguards their number. - Staff mobile phones should be kept on silent during the school day. - Should a staff mobile phone go missing in school this should be reported to the Headteacher and the Police. - Staff should never loan their personal mobile phones to pupils.
+• Staff should not usually use personal mobile phones to contact parents.
+If mobile devises are used staff are to put 141 in front of the number called so their phone number is withheld from the recipient.

+• Staff mobile phones should be kept on silent during the school day.

+• Should a staff mobile phone go missing in school this should be reported to the Headteacher and the Police.

+• Staff should never loan their personal mobile phones to pupils.